Comparison · Congressional Trading Intelligence

 For Signal Intelligence

-7-layer scoring engine.
-256K bill-trade correlations.
-AI chatbot.
-ML predictions.
+Signal scoring across 256K bill-trade correlations.
+AI chatbot with live DB access.
+Forward-looking predictions.
 REST API.
 Built for traders who need the why, not just the what.

 Capitol Trades